 - Gather the necessary documents required to get your benefits started here at Texas State University.

 - Our office is completely paperless, so be advised that all documentation will need to be accessible from a computer or mobile device.
 We have scanners available in the office if you require assistance with this matter.

 - Gather all supporting documentation and complete an online Certification Request.

-- RETURNING STUDENTS (does not include new/transfer students) should submit their certification requests by the Priority Submission Deadlines to guarantee processing before tuition is due.
+- Students must submit their certification requests by the priority submission deadlines to guarantee processing before tuition is due.